penumbra-zone/penumbra/docs/guide/src/pcli/governance.md

 proposer at the end of voting.

-From the proposer's point of view, the lifecycle of a proposal begins when it is _submitted_ and ends when it the deposit is _claimed_.
+From the proposer's point of view, the lifecycle of a proposal begins when it is _submitted_ and ends when the deposit is _claimed_.
 During the voting period, the proposer may also optionally _withdraw_ the proposal, which prevents it from passing, but does not prevent it from being slashed.
-This is usually used when a proposal has been superceded by a revised alternative.
+This is usually used when a proposal has been superseded by a revised alternative.

 <picture>